charlola/hugo-theme-charlolamode/README.md

 ### Add new content

 If you like to push new content, create a new Markdown file in the new folder.
 Find an example in ***content/articles/article.md***.

+### Change colors

+Have a look at assets/css/core/theme-vars.css to play around with colors.

 ## Thank you!